MadonVeronica-J/DataAnalystInternship_task1/README.md

 -The dataset is chencked for the duplicated in the ID column and also the entire dataset and no duplicates were found.

 ### Standardizing text values:
--Education and Marital_Status columns were checked for unique values.
--In Marital_Status column values such as 'YOLO', 'Absurd', and 'Alone' were present which was the standardized to 'Single'.
+-Education and Marital_Status columns were checked for unique values.  <br> -In Marital_Status column values such as 'YOLO', 'Absurd', and 'Alone' were present which was the standardized to 'Single'.

 ### Renaming column headers to be uniform: